Checkmate6659/4d-minesweeper/README.md

 # 4d-minesweeper
-a 4D minesweeper made with Raylib
+a 4D minesweeper game made with Raylib

 ## How to play
 At the beginning, all cells are hidden.
 Click on a cell to step on it and reveal it.